MaterializeInc/materialize/doc/user/content/cloud/create-deployments.md

 This functionality is only available to [administrators](../administer-workspace).

-1. On the [Deployments](https://cloud.materialize.com/deployments) page, click **+New deployment**.
+1. On the [Deployments](https://cloud.materialize.com/deployments) page, click **Create deployment**.

-1. The default deployment size is **XS**.
-If you want a larger size, select one from the dropdown.

-    Free users can only use **S** or **XS**.
-If you know in advance that you need a larger size for your use case, [contact us](../support) to discuss the details.
+    The default deployment size is **Extra small** (XS).
+In the trial period, you can go up to **Small** (S) deployment sizes.
+If you know in advance the resources your use case requires, [reach out to us](../support) to discuss the details.

 1. Click **Create**.

-    The deployment should be ready for connections in about a minute and a half.
-The free version of Materialize Cloud is limited to two deployments.
+    The deployment will be ready to accept connections as soon as the status message reads `HEALTHY`.

+**Trial period**

+The trial period lasts for **30 days** or **until you max out the available resources** (whichever comes first), and is limited to **two** deployments.
+Once the trial expires, your account and deployments may be deleted within 14 days, unless you have upgraded to an enterprise account.

 ## Related topics